-The Screening Checklist with DM-ED's decision will be returned to the Applicant within ten (10) working days from the date of receipt of the checklist.
+The Screening Checklist with DM-ED's decision will be returned to the Applicant after the evaluation.

-8.2 EIA Documents for EC Application
+2.2 EIA Documents for EC Application

-There are two types of environmental assessment document required in obtaining an EC for a Project -Environmental Impact Assessment Report (EIAR) and Environmental Impact Assessment Summary (EIAS).
+There are two types of environmental assessment document required in obtaining an EC for a Project - Environmental Impact Assessment Report (EIAR) and Environmental Impact Assessment Summary (EIAS).
 The following sections describe the differences between these documents.

-8.2.1 EIA Report (EIAR)
+2.2.1 EIA Report (EIAR)

-An Environmental Impact Assessment Report (EIAR) is required for the Projects listed in Section 7.1 of this Guidance, in which unmitigated impacts are expected to be "significant, sensitive, and diverse".
+An Environmental Impact Assessment Report (EIAR) is required for the Projects listed in Section 1.1 of this Guidance, in which unmitigated impacts are expected to be "significant, sensitive, and diverse".
 The objective of an EIAR is to present to the DM-ED all detailed information on the need for the proposed Project, its nature, size, and location; environmental conditions (through baseline surveys) of the proposed Project site; potentially significant environmental impacts including predictions through numerical model simulations; proposed measures to avoid, mitigate, or compensate for the predicted impacts; and monitoring plans.
 All these information must be complete, accurate and clear in order to facilitate the decision-making process for issuing an EC.